 Studies of the cluster position resolution on data shown in figure~\ref{fig:C7_resolution} of section~\ref{sec:C7_performance} indicate that the resolution observed in simulated events is optimistic, and that there is still room to improve the resolution on data.
-We are therefore working on improving the resolution on data by studying alternative algorithms, as well as on improving the data-MC agreement, for example for the cluster size distribution as mentioned before.
+Studies are ongoing to improve the resolution on data by testing alternative algorithms, as well as to improve the data-MC agreement, for example for the cluster size distribution as mentioned before.

-\textbf{Cluster Time} The cluster time is computed as an weighted average of the calibrated time of the strips forming the cluster, weighted by the charge of the strip.
+\textbf{Cluster time}.
+The cluster time is computed as an average of the calibrated time of the strips forming the cluster, weighted with the charge of the strip.
 The cluster time resolution is estimated from the distribution of the difference between the cluster time and the \eventtz\, where \eventtz\ is the time of the event reconstructed by the CDC, fitting this distribution with a sum of two independent Gaussians of means $\mu_i$ and widths $\sigma_i$.
 The resolution is estimated as the weighted average of the widths of the Gaussians corrected by the nonzero values of the means of these Gaussians:

 where $f$ is the fraction of the first Gaussian, $\mu_i$ and $\sigma_i$ are the mean and width of the $i$-th Gaussian.
 The cluster time resolution on simulated events is of the order of 2 ns, as shown in figure~\ref{fig:C4_resolutionTimeEventT0}.